ns-r/ns-links/content/bmt/fieldcamp.md

 The fieldcamp is the longest, and worst event in BMT.
 It is a high-key event, so it's required for POP.

 ## Duration
-5 days, 4 nights.
-For the last one night and one day, you will be at the SIT test site.
+5 days, 4 nights; SIT teset on day 5.

 ## Schedule
 *Your schedule likely won't be the exact same as this one*